-Canada has several.
-The best known Sugarloaf, of course, is in Rio de Janeiro, Brazil.
+Canada has several Sugarloafs; the U.S. alone has more than 200.
+The best known, of course, is in Rio de Janeiro.

-But the one that stands out for me [no pun intended] is in my hometown of Campbellton, New Brunswick.
-The heavily-treed 922-foot high Sentinel is at the southern edge of town, about a mile or so from where I grew up, on Duncan Street.
+But the Sugarloaf Mountain that stands out for me — no pun intended — is in my hometown of Campbellton, New Brunswick.
+The heavily treed 922-foot sentinel is at the southern edge of town about a mile or so from Duncan Street, where I grew up.

-After my father, Byers, bought a pair of binoculars in the early 1960s, I got to see the jagged cliffs up close.
-And the crosses!
-That was a ‘wow’ moment when they came into view.
-So big and clear.
-It was as though I was ‘right there.’
+After my father, Byers, bought a pair of binoculars — we’re talking early 1960s here — I got to see those beautiful jagged cliffs up close.
+And those crosses!
+Man!
+Back to them again.
+That was a ‘wow’ moment when they came into view … so big and clear.
+It was as though I was standing right in front of them.

-When I became a teenager — we’re talking mid-1960s here — I finally hiked the rugged path that snakes up Sugarloaf’s eastern slope and stood proudly on the summit, waving to no one in particular.
-I had climbed Mt.
+In my teenage years, I finally hiked the rugged path that snakes up Sugarloaf’s eastern slope, standing proudly on the summit.
+I’d climbed Mt.
 Everest.

-So as a kid, I was fascinated with Sugarloaf Mountain — and it’s still that way.
-And here I am, turning 70 in a couple of years.
+I was always fascinated with Sugarloaf Mountain … and it’s still that way today.
+And here I am, now in my seventies.
+[I was born in 1949]

 The View!
 Wow!!!

-I ran out of words to describe the view from atop Sugarloaf Mountain: ‘awesome,’ ‘impressive,’ ‘picturesque’ … and so I clicked on my thesaurus and found more descriptors: ‘splendid,’ ‘dazzling,’ ‘sensational,’ ‘remarkable,’ ‘out of this world,’ ‘unforgettable …’
+I ran out of words in describing the view from the top of Sugarloaf Mountain: awesome, impressive, picturesque … and so I clicked on my thesaurus and found a few more … dazzling, sensational, remarkable, unforgettable …